-It was there in Harrodsburg that Rachel married Lewis Robards at the age of eighteen.
+It was there in Harrodsburg that Rachel married Lewis Robards at the age of 18.
 By all accounts, it was a most unhappy marriage.
-By this time, Rachel’s father had died and her mother had returned to Nashville.
-After separating many times from her husband, Rachel eventually moved to her mother’s house in Tennessee.
+By this time, Rachel’s father had died, and her mother had returned to Nashville.
+After separating several times from her husband, Rachel eventually moved to her mother’s house in Tennessee.

-A young lawyer, named Andrew Jackson, who recently moved from North Carolina was boarding with her mother when Rachel arrived.
+A young lawyer, named Andrew Jackson, recently arrived from North Carolina, was boarding with her mother when Rachel arrived.
 The attraction between the two was immediate.
-Rachel’s mother sent her to visit friends near Natchez, and Jackson accompanied her on the journey.
-While in Natchez they married.
+Believing her first husband had divorced her, Rachel went to visit friends near Natchez, and Jackson accompanied her on the journey.
+While in Natchez, they married.
 Because Rachel’s marriage to Robards had not been legally dissolved yet, theirs was technically invalid.